mapprotocol/map-protocol-website/src/article/en/MAP-protocol-for-enterprise.md

 Enterprise blockchain applications can be built on the public MAP Protocol, or on private blockchains that are based on MAP Protocol omnichain technology.

-# **Possible Enterprise applications with MAP protocol**
+# **Potential Enterprise Use Cases for MAP Protocol**

 ## Finance

-Cross-Border Transactions: Financial institutions can use omnichain technology for faster, more secure, and cost-effective cross-border payments and remittances.
+Cross-Border Transactions: Financial institutions can use MAP Protocol’s BTC, stablecoins, and tokenized assets swap infrastructure to enable faster, more secure, and cost-efficient cross-border payments and remittances.

-Trade Finance: The transparency and traceability offered by blockchain can revolutionize trade finance, reducing fraud and enhancing the verification of transactions.
+Trade Finance: Blockchain-based transparency and traceability can transform trade finance by reducing fraud and improving transaction verification.

-Liquidity Management: Omnichain technology can facilitate more efficient liquidity management across different financial markets, allowing for seamless transfer of assets.
+Liquidity Management: MAP Protocol enables more efficient liquidity management across on-chain financial markets by allowing seamless asset movement between chains.

 ## Insurance